marcelkmfst/vWAN-HEC/vwansaphec.md

 In order to filter traffic to and from the SAP HEC VNets, virtual WAN Routing can be configured so that the traffic is routed over Azure Firewall instances deployed in the virtual WAN Hub.
 For more information about secured virtual WAN Hubs see [What is a secured virtual hub?](https://docs.microsoft.com/en-us/azure/firewall-manager/secured-virtual-hub)

 > [!NOTE]
+> Traffic from the customers environment to and from the HANA Enterprise Cloud environment is not restricted by SAP.
+The customer is responsible to filter this traffic.

+> [!NOTE]
 > Azure is working with select networking partners to enable customers to deploy a third-party Network Virtual Appliance (NVA) directly into the virtual hub.
 For more information see [Network Virtual Appliance in an Azure Virtual WAN hub](https://docs.microsoft.com/en-us/azure/virtual-wan/about-nva-hub)